vitessio/website/content/en/blog/2022-09-21-vtorc-vs-orchestrator.md

 author: 'Manan Gupta'
 date: 2022-09-21
 slug: '2022-09-21-vtorc-vs-orchestrator'
-tags: ['Vitess','Orchestrator','VTOrc']
+tags: ['Vitess','Orchestrator','VTOrc', 'MySQL', 'Cluster Management']
 title: 'VTOrc Vs Orchestrator'
 description: "The differences between VTOrc and Orchestrator"
 ---

 There was an idea.
 An idea to make Vitess self-reliant.
-An idea to get rid of the friction between Vitess and an external fault-detection-and-repair tool.
+An idea to get rid of the friction between Vitess and external fault-detection-and-repair tools.
 An idea that gave birth to VTOrc…

 Both [VTOrc](https://vitess.io/docs/user-guides/configuration-basic/vtorc/) and [Orchestrator](https://github.com/openark/orchestrator) are tools for managing MySQL instances.
 If I were to describe these tools using a metaphor, I would say that they are kinda like the monitor of a class of students.
 They are responsible for keeping the MySQL instances in check and fixing them up in case they misbehave, just like how a monitor ensures that no mischief happens in the classroom.